mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/feature-flags.md

 ## Self-hosted releases

 For a feature-flagged feature to be included in a self-hosted release, the feature flag should be either removed or set to ``true`` in code.
-The feature flag can be set to ``true`` in code if we are not yet ready to fully remove the feature flag.
+The feature flag shouldn't be set to ``true`` in code if we're not yet ready to fully remove the feature flag.
 Some [examples are here](https://github.com/mattermost/mattermost-server/blob/master/model/feature_flags.go#L75).

 ## Tests

 Tests should be written to verify all states of the feature flag.
 Tests should cover any migrations that may take place in both directions (i.e., from "off" to "on" and from "on" to "off").
 Ideally E2E tests should be written before the feature is merged, or at least before the feature flag is removed.

 Features that are not yet ready to be shipped in a self-hosted release are automatically disabled if the flag is set to ``false`` in code.

-## When to use

-There are no hard rules on when a feature flag should be used.
-It is left up to the best judgement of the responsible engineers to determine if a feature flag is required.
-The following are guidelines designed to help guide the determination:

-- Any "substantial" feature should have a flag
-- Features that are probably substantial:
-    - Features with new UI or changes to existing UI
-    - Features with a risk of regression
-- Features that are probably not substantial:
-    - Small bug fixes
-    - Refactoring
-    - Changes that are not user facing and can be completely verified by unit and E2E testing.

-In all cases, ask yourself: Why do I need to add a feature flag?
-If I don't add one, what options do I have to control the impact on user experience (e.g. a config setting or System Console setting)?

 ## Examples of feature flags